Quincy News API & Wire Format

 - Envelope vs. body: The common header

 governs the envelope and transport semantics.
-Each message body begins with aschema_version
+Each message body begins with its ownschema_version

 schema_version